 - "I am not smart enough to ..."

 - "I'm not as good as my sister…"

 Even when you do something good, you don't celebrate because you talk yourself into believing you could have done it better.

-The blame game just keeps going and before you know it, you would have worked yourself into stress over something you had no control over.
+The blame game just keeps going and before you know it, you have worked yourself into stress over something you could not have controlled.

 Trouble Sleeping and Bad Dreams